utdata/icj-cli-tools/README.md

 ## Typing vs copy/paste

 I encourage you to type commands into your terminal instead of copy and pasting them from the lessons.
 Build muscle _and_ mind memory.
 Typing a command wrong and then having to figure out why it broke will help you learn it and remember it.
-If you just copy and paste blindly, then you won't learn anything other than commmand-c and command-p.
+If you just copy and paste blindly, then you won't learn anything other than command-c and command-p.

 ---
 ## Lessons